dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 ## Show Me Your Code, Please?

-This code was created at the PHPSW meetup on the 9th of July and was driven by unit tests which have been omitted in this blog post.
+This code was created at the [PHPSW](https://phpsw.uk/) meetup on the 9th of July and was driven by **unit tests** which have been omitted in this blog post.
 See the [repository](https://github.com/dantleech/onehourexpr/tree/phpsw).

 {{% godzilla %}}
 Godzilla says that if he wrote this code he would be **angry**.
-He suggests you refactor it or you'll be angry too. **Thankyou Godzilla**.
+He suggests you refactor it or you'll be angry too and you will have to **fight Godzilla** but he always wins.
 {{%/ godzilla %}}

 ### Tokenizer